UWNetworksLab/ufo-management-server/README.md

 Once you have the source code and dependencies in your environment, running the code on your local machine should be very straightforward.

  1. Ensure your environment is configured properly.
-Run `./setup.sh setup_tests` if not.
+Run `./setup.sh setup` if not.
  1. Deploy the server locally:
    * Run `<path_to_appengine_sdk>/dev_appserver.py --port=9999 .` Note the trailing period is required.
    * This is typically `../google_appengine/dev_appserver.py --port=9999 .`